There are currently no active references in this article.

 The tree at Eastnor has grown, albeit a little, from 10.6 m as recorded by Bean, to 14 m x 0.66 m dbh when last measured in 2009.
 A second tree there is 13 m x 0.71 m dbh and these days The Tree Register lists several other notable examples, some have been known for some time such as individuals at Kew (14 m in 2010), Wakehurst (13 m in 2010) and Durham University Botanic Garden (10 m in 2004) while others, including some of of considerable size, suggest that material has been lurking in collections waiting for somebody to recognise it.
-A tree planted at Bradenham Hall, Norfolk, in 1973 was 19 m x 0.66 m in 2014 - a telling note “Genuine?” appears with the record, betraying perhaps Owen Johnson’s disbelief.
-If this individual aroused suspicion we should be doubly suspicious about five trees growing in Avondale Forest Park, Co Wicklow, Ireland, which were measured at and above 28 m in 2004.
+A tree planted at Bradenham Hall, Norfolk, in 1973 was 19 m x 0.66 m in 2014 – a telling note ‘Genuine?’ appears with the record, betraying perhaps Owen Johnson’s disbelief.
+It is this individual-aroused suspicion that we should be doubly suspicious about with a futher five trees growing in Avondale Forest Park, County Wicklow, Ireland, which were measured at and above 28 m in 2004.
 If these identifications prove genuine they would be quite remarkable in the context of cultivated trees (Tree Register 2019).

 A handful of cultivars have been released in recent years, and it would appear that all of these are currently confined to cultivation in North America.

 Tree to 35 m, 1.1 m dbh.
 Bark grey with white spots.
 Buds shiny brown and to 0.9 cm long with overlapping scales.
 Leaves leathery, 5–8 × 3–5 cm, elliptic, margins crenate to dentate, apex acuminate; petiole 0.6 cm long.
 Nuts two, 1.2–1.3 cm long.
 The Mexican Beech has smaller leaves and smaller nuts than the American subspecies (in subsp. grandifolia, leaves 6–12 × 2.5–7.5 cm, nuts 1.5–2 cm long).
-Flowering March to April, fruiting July to August (Mexico).
-Little 1965, López Mata & Cházaro Basáñez 1995.
+Flowering March–April, fruiting July–August (Mexico) (Little 1965; López Mata & Cházaro Basáñez 1995).
 Distribution MEXICO: from southern Tamaulipas to Hidalgo and Puebla.
 Habitat High-altitude cloud forest.
 USDA Hardiness Zone 7b–8.
 Conservation status Not evaluated (IUCN), but the Mexican Beech is restricted to 10 populations (of 2–35 hectares) in the Sierra Madre Occidental (Williams-Linera et al. 2003).
 Studies of these trees have shown surprising levels of genetic variation when compared with American subsp. grandifolia (Rowden et al. 2004), and a higher conservation status may be warranted.

 ferruginea var. caroliniana Loud